 The Greeley International Internship honors the Rev. Dana McLean Greeley, AB '31, STB '33, who believed that people of all backgrounds and faiths are deeply connected to one another and should work together for positive social change.
 The internship is intended to support interreligious understanding.

 Beginning in November, applications for one summer internship will be accepted from HDS students who wish to intern with an organization outside of the United States that is dedicated to the promotion of interreligious understanding, peace, and social justice.
 It is expected that the summer internship will last a minimum of eight weeks.
-The deadline for internship applications is March 20, 2017.
+The deadline for internship applications will be Monday, March 23, 2022.

 To be eligible to apply for the Greeley internship, a student must have completed his or her first year at HDS by June and be continuing studies at HDS in the next academic year in either the MDiv or the MTS program.
 Preference will be given to students who have exhibited financial need (indicated by receipt of institutional aid at HDS).